livestorm/hiring-backend-test/README.md

 When you feel you are done, send us by email:
 - A link to a **private GitHub repository** with an invite access for [@Loschcode](https://github.com/Loschcode)
+- Don't forget to write up a readme to explain how to run it

 ## Tips